-In July 2014, the IASB issued IFRS 9, 'Financial Instruments' which is effective for annual periods beginning on or after 1 January 2018.
+In July 2014, the IASB issued IFRS 9, 'Financial Instruments', which is effective for annual periods beginning on or after 1 January 2018.
 The standard replaces IAS 39 'Financial Instruments: Recognition and Measurement'.
 It includes new principles around classification and measurement of financial instruments, introduces an impairment model based on expected credit losses (replacing the current model based on incurred losses) and new requirements on hedge accounting.
-The IASB subsequently issued 'Amendments to IFRS 4: Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts' which allows entities which meet certain requirements to defer their implementation of IFRS 9 until adoption of IFRS 17 or 1 January 2021, whichever is the earlier.
-In June 2020, the IASB agreed to extend the temporary exemption in IFRS 4 from applying IFRS 9 to annual reporting periods beginning on or after 1 January 2023.
+The IASB subsequently issued 'Amendments to IFRS 4: Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts' which allows entities which meet certain requirements to defer their implementation of IFRS 9 until adoption of IFRS 17 'Insurance Contracts' or 1 January 2021, whichever is the earlier.
+In June 2020 the IASB agreed to extend the temporary exemption in IFRS 4 from applying IFRS 9 to annual reporting periods beginning on or after 1 January 2023.
 The Company qualifies for, and is making use of, this deferral option.
-The Company has mobilised a project to assess the impact of IFRS 9 on its financial instruments, and work is on-going to develop the policies and operational changes required for the implementation of the standard, with a focus on the new expected credit losses impairment model.